-All public comments received by staff concerning the fee and conservation easement recommendation at the Kerckhoff Lake planning unit were provided to the board for consideration at the relevant public board meeting.
+All public comments received by staff concerning the conservation easement recommendation at the Lake Spaulding planning unit were provided to the board for consideration at the relevant public board meeting.

-VI.
+VII.
 PUBLIC REVIEW OF THE LAND CONSERVATION AND CONVEYANCE PLANS